 4. Masha.Ai – An All-In-One Shopping Assistant Chatbot

-Masha.ai is one of the best AI chatbot for website, I’ve recently discovered.
+Masha.ai is one of the best AI chatbots for websites, I’ve recently discovered.
 The project is still in its early stages.
 But it gives us an idea of what bots might look like shortly.
 The platform collaborates with 600 international brands (including Nike, Swarovski, UnderArmour, ASOS) and provides consulting in over 50 product categories.

 According to Frederik Van Lierde, CEO and founder of Masha.ai, their goal is to reduce the amount of time consumers spend shopping, which is, after all, an essential part of our lives and the world we live in.
 The uniqueness of this solution lies in the fact that it is motivated by customer needs rather than potential profits from brand positioning manipulation.